carlubian/SeaShell/docs/Command libraries.md

 ```
 LibraryFile.ssl
-  Manifest.seashell
+  Manifest.ini
   Assemblies
     ContosoCommands.dll
     Newtonsoft.Json.dll
 ```

 * Library file: Root container.
 The SSL extension comes from SeaShell Library.
 It's actually a ZIP file but with the extension changed.
-* Manifest.seashell: Information about the library.
+* Manifest.ini: Information about the library.
 See details below.
 * Assemblies folder: Contains both the assembly(ies) with actual command implementations as well as any dependencies.

 ## Manifest file